Stroddy/dummyjson-api-tests/README.md

 ---

-## Notes & Future Work
+## Notes

-- Repository focuses on Postman manual/automated API test design.
-- Negative scenarios are based on actual DummyJSON behavior.
-- Potential next steps:
-  - Add Newman CLI
+- This repository contains structured Postman test collections for the DummyJSON API.
+- All tests are based strictly on the real behavior of the service (no imaginary or invented checks).
+- Collections include clear positive and negative scenarios for each covered module.
+- The Auth module also includes CSV-driven parametrized login tests.
-  - Add automated Rest Assured project
+- A Rest Assured automation project may be added later.
-  - Expand datasets for edge cases